course-details-portlet

 Learning outcome

-After the course is finished the students should be able to: - Describe and make use of binary phase diagrams to perform relevant thermodynamical calculations. - Be able to use simple thermodynamical data models based to calculate and analyse simple binary phase diagrams, incl. stable and metastable solvus lines. - Account for the atomistic description of diffusion, and moreover be able to use this in analytical and numerical calculations of a selection of relevant diffusion problems. - Describe geometrical and structural aspects of phase boundaries and explain how these aspects relate to interfacial energies and mobilities. - Describe the theoretical basis for, be able to formulate mathematically and apply classical models for phase transformations by nucleation and growth, including homogeneous/heterogeneous solidification, precipitation, growth and dissolution of second phase particles, recrystallisation and grain growth, and be able to make use of this knowledge to carry out relevant quantitative calculations (analytical and/or numerical) of kinetics and microstructure evolution during iso-thermal as well as non-isothermal thermal processing. - Analyse and describe how alloy composition and heat-treatment procedures influence growth and dissolution of second-phase particles in binary/quasibinary alloys during isothermal as well as non-isothermal heat treatments, including the theoretical basis for and use of iso-kinetic solutions. - Analyse and discuss limitations and validity of relevant theoretical models in relation to real life problems and industrial process conditions. - Evaluate and suggest suitable heat-treatment procedures in order to obtain desired microstructural conditions and properties by thermo-mechanical processing and welding of a selection of metals and alloys for structural purposes.
+After the course is finished the students should be able to: - Describe and make use of binary phase diagrams to perform relevant thermodynamical calculations. - Be able to use simple thermodynamical data and models to calculate and analyse simple binary phase diagrams, incl. stable and metastable solvus lines. - Account for the atomistic description of diffusion, and moreover be able to use this in analytical and numerical calculations of a selection of relevant diffusion problems. - Describe geometrical and structural aspects of phase boundaries and explain how these aspects relate to interfacial energies and mobilities. - Describe the theoretical basis for, be able to formulate mathematically and apply classical models for phase transformations by nucleation and growth, including homogeneous/heterogeneous solidification, precipitation, growth and dissolution of second phase particles, recrystallisation and grain growth, and be able to make use of this knowledge to carry out relevant quantitative calculations (analytical and/or numerical) of kinetics and microstructure evolution during iso-thermal as well as non-isothermal thermal processing. - Analyse and describe how alloy composition and heat-treatment procedures influence growth and dissolution of second-phase particles in binary/quasibinary alloys during isothermal as well as non-isothermal heat treatments, including the theoretical basis for and use of iso-kinetic solutions. - Analyse and discuss limitations and validity of relevant theoretical models in relation to real life problems and industrial process conditions. - Evaluate and suggest suitable heat-treatment procedures in order to obtain desired microstructural conditions and properties by thermo-mechanical processing and welding of a selection of metals and alloys for structural purposes.

 Learning methods and activities